crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

     - `Timestamp` represents the date and time when the event was created
     - `Level` represents the logging level associated with the event
     - `SourceContext` represents the name of the `logger` used for creating the event; usually it is the name of the class where event was created
-    - `NewLine` represents a new line to split event data to several lines
+    - `NewLine` represents a new line to split event data on several lines
     - `Message` represents the event data
     - `Exception` represents a logged exception (which includes its stack trace)
     - Though not used, there is another very important placeholder, `Properties`, which contains, obviously, all properties associated with the event